 While the world’s crystal balls all seem to be stuck in “cloudy” mode at the moment, the next best thing is to have solid information about the detailed impact of a pricing change or promotional campaign.
 How did it impact demand?
 Where?
 How often?
 Who responded best?
 Even with a small sample size, the data can be extrapolated to the known user base.
 For example, a small cohort in FAIRTIQ can test a new pricing structure or campaign, for broader rollout to all customers.

 In areas where historical data is available, price simulations can be run on large sets of historical travel data.
-For example, FAIRTIQ ran simulations to determine the cost and impact of four different bonus scenarios in four different cities based on historical data.
+For example, FAIRTIQ simulated 5 different fare models to determine the impact on farebox revenue and on ticket costs for users.

 FAIRTIQ is known as a mobile ticketing solution, but the technology can also be used as a mobility journal to map out trips for planning purposes.
 With the use of small incentives, agencies can recruit a cohort of riders to provide key usage insights by mapping their journeys with FAIRTIQ.
 Even with a fairly small cohort, agencies can generate insights about shifts in demand or assess how customers use passes.
 For example, SBB has used FAIRTIQ Lab to track consumption of Annual Pass (GA) users to find out how many are below/above the breakeven point and by how much.